 Having buy-in ensures that everyone is making decisions with a shared vision in mind and reduces the risk of any unexpected surprises down the line.
+This process of getting alignment can also help you screen objections and work to incorporate feedback into your plan.

-Why is getting buy-in so important?
+- Why getting buy-in is important

 5 Strategies to get buy-in for your ideas